Using the materials from KPU Peer Tutor Training Workbook – Level One:

 After each tutor session that you do, you have also documented the session as noted on page 19 in your Level One workbook.
 In various disciplines this may be called journalling, field notes, diary, logbooks, etc. What is important is that you document what happened so that when you meet with the tutee next, you can refer to your notes and pick up from where you left off.
 Use a notebook to document your session plan, including the date, times, subject, goals, actions, etc. Do not write in personal information such as phone or student numbers that might breech confidentiality.

-By now you will have a list of the materials that you have developed and written about.
-This is the index of your portfolio.
+Now is the time to create a list of the materials that you have developed and written about.
+This will become the index of your portfolio.